Spring 2025 Course Descriptions

 As the semester unfolds, I hope we will revise and refine our views, paying close attention to how we put words together to write powerfully and engagingly about travel.

-ENWR 3900 - The Forbes Seminars in Career-based Writing and Rhetoric
+ENWR 3900 - The Forbes Seminar in Career-based Writing and Rhetoric